OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

 Bootstrap Storage Cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-  * Navigate to the "3 - Minipod Bootstrap" workflow job template and execute
+  * Navigate to the "3 - Minipod Install Ceph" workflow job template and execute
   * Logon to storcon0 and run "sudo cephadm ceph status"
   * Periodically run status to monitor the progress of the cluster build